Top Real Estate Markets

 ABOUT THE AUTHOR

 John Peloza has held his Ontario Realtor® license since April 2021 and has held the Chartered Financial Analyst® designation since 2018.
 Upon graduating from the Ivey School of Business, John spent time in market research and consulting roles before beginning his career in real estate in 2017 as a Financial Analyst with Royal LePage Canada.
-During his time at Royal LePage, he has supported on consulting engagements with parent company Brookfield, culminating in a secondment at digital brokerage start-up Wahi, which has been based in Toronto since November 2021.
+During his time at Royal LePage, he supported on consulting engagements with parent company Brookfield, culminating in a secondment at digital brokerage start-up Wahi, which has been based in Toronto since November 2021.

 John's primary markets of interest include the Toronto harbourfront, Liberty Village and Queen West neighbourhoods, his hometown of London Ontario, and the Leamington-Kingsville region of Essex County.
 He is passionate about real estate, wealth management and personal investing, and helping clients achieve their goals through education and expertise.